Adaptive Visuo-Tactile Fusion with Predictive Force Attention for Dexterous Manipulation: EXPERIMENTS

 \subsection{Generalization on Unseen Objects}

-To validate the generalization of our method, we conduct experiments on all tasks using various objects with different colors and geometries, as shown in \figmk\ref{fig:gen}.
-Each object is tested twice, with a different random pose each time.
-As shown in \tablemk\ref{table:method-generalization}, our policy achieves an average success rate of 71\% on unseen objects.
-Even for objects with significantly different geometries from the training set, such as a small paper cup in the reorientation task or a small whiteboard eraser in the flipping task, our method demonstrates strong generalization.
+We validate the generalization of our method by testing it on five objects with varying colors and geometries, as shown in \figmk\ref{fig:gen}.
+Each object is tested four times with different random poses.
+As shown in \tablemk\ref{table:method-generalization}, our policy achieves a 75\% success rate on unseen objects, demonstrating strong generalization, even for objects with significantly different geometries, such as a small paper cup in the reorientation task and a whiteboard eraser in the flipping task.